A Mathematical Approach to Order Book Modeling: Conclusions

-This paper provides a simple Markovian framework for order book modeling, in which elementary changes in the price and spread processes are explicitly linked to the instantaneous shape of the order book and the order flow parameters.
-Two basic properties were investigated: the ergodicity of the order book and the large scale limit of the price process.
-The first property, which we answered positively, is desirable in that it assures the stability of the order book in the long run.
+This paper analyzes a simple Markovian order book model, in which elementary changes in the price and spread processes are explicitly linked to the instantaneous shape of the order book and the order flow parameters.

+Two basic properties were investigated: the ergodicity of the order book and the large-scale limit of the price process.
+The first property, which we answered positively, is desirable in that it assures the stability of the order book in the long run, and gives a theoretical underpinning to statistical measurements on order book data.
 The scaling limit of the price process is, as anticipated, a Brownian motion.
 A key ingredient in this result is the convergence of the order book to its stationary state at an exponential rate, a property equivalent to a geometric mixing condition satisfied by the stationary version of the order book.
 This short memory effect, plus a constraint on the variance of price increments guarantee a diffusive limit at large time scales.
-We hope that our approach offers a plausible microscopic justification to the much celebrated Bachelier model of asset prices.

-We conclude with a final remark regarding two possible extensions: The assumption of a finite order book size---and hence a bounded spread---may seem artificial, and one can seek more general stability conditions for an order book model in which the spread is unbounded \emph{a priori}.
-In addition, richer price dynamics (heavy tailed return distributions, long memory, more realistic spread distribution etc.) can be achieved with more complex assumptions on the order flow (e.g. feedback loops \cite{Preis}, or mutually exciting arrival rates \cite{MuniToke}).
-These extensions may, however, render the model less amenable to mathematical analysis, and we leave the investigation of such interesting (but difficult) questions for future research.
+Our assumptions are independent Poissonian order flows, proportional cancellation rates, and the presence of two reservoirs of liquidity $K$ ticks away from the best quotes to guarantee that the spread does not diverge.\footnote{We believe this assumption can be relaxed under a balance condition on the arrival rates.
+One has however to consider an order book model with finite but \emph{ unbounded support}, and control not only the stability of the spread but also of all the gaps in the book.}

+We believe the results hold for a wide class of Markovian order book models: In general, one can state that price increments in a \emph{stable} Markovian order book model are aggregationally Gaussian\footnote{Rigorously, the convergence to the stationary state has to happen \emph{fast enough}.
+That is, with an integrable convergence rate $\rho(n)$ as in \eqref{integrable}.}.

+In a sense, this could offer a mathematical justification to the Bachelier model of asset prices, from a market microstructure perspective.
+In reality, the picture is however more subtle: even if the price process is asymptotically diffusive, at short time scales, the model produces stronger anti-correlation in traded prices than what is actually observed in the data.
+At those time scales, price diffusivity is arguably the result of a balance between persistent liquidity taking and anti-persistent liquidity providing.